ArshRai17/cool-anemone/content/music.md

 ## Quoting

-> It's only when I am playing music, I can let go of everything else and just be in that moment.
+> It's only when I am playing my guitar or singing, I can let go of everything else and just be in that moment.
 >
 > <cite>Arsh Rai</cite>

-Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
-Morbi commodo, ipsum sed pharetra gravida, orci magna rhoncus neque, id pulvinar odio lorem non turpis.
-Nullam sit amet enim.
-Suspendisse id velit vitae ligula volutpat condimentum.
-Aliquam erat volutpat.
-Sed quis velit.
-Nulla facilisi.
-Nulla libero.

 <hr />